-In addition to funding available in the Textbooks and Learning Materials amount, the ministry is providing a new per-pupil amount (\$0.49) for students in Kindergarten to Grade 12 to support the purchase of educational software.
-This amount will be supplemented with a top-up allocation within the Geographic Circumstances Grant to ensure every school board receives a minimum of \$30,000.
-This funding is being transitioned to the GSN as existing ministry software licenses expire to provide school boards with flexibility to better address local needs.
+In addition to funding available in the Classroom Computers component, the ministry is providing a per-pupil amount (\$7.11) through the new Student Technological Devices component for students in Kindergarten to Grade 12 to support technology-related costs.
+This amount will be supplemented with a top-up allocation within the Geographic Circumstances Grant to ensure that every school board receives a minimum of \$50,000.